Table of Contents

-The lungs are part of a primary, complicated respiratory organ which functions by expanding and relaxing thousands of times every day by bringing in oxygen and releasing out carbon dioxide.
-It is the vital organs for our respiration; hence it is important to care of our lungs.
+The lungs are primary, complicated respiratory organ which functions by expanding and relaxing thousands of times every day by bringing in oxygen and releasing carbon dioxide.
+It is the vital organ for our respiration; hence it is important to care for our lungs.
 Lung diseases are one of the leading causes of death in the world as the lungs are susceptible to various infections and diseases.

 It is a chronic disease of the airways that makes breathing difficult.
 It causes inflammation of the air passages that results in a temporary narrowing of the airways which carry oxygen to the lungs.

 Causes: Genetics play an essential role in the development of this disease.
 It could be inherited from either of the parents.
 This is called genetic susceptibility.
-It could also be triggered by substances called allergens in the environment, including cockroaches, pets, moulds, fungi, pollen.
+It could also be triggered by substances called allergens in the environment, including cockroaches, pets, moulds, fungi and pollen.

 Symptoms: Most symptoms will start emerging from a younger age.
 The symptoms vary from person to person and can change over time.
-People who have Asthma have these symptoms- wheezing, shortness of breath, chest tightness, coughing, and also result in decreased activity and inability to talk.
+People who have asthma have these symptoms- wheezing, shortness of breath, chest tightness, and coughing, and alsoresulting in decreased activity and inability to talk.

-Treatments: The treatment range from inhalers to oral medication or Asthma nebulizer to breathing machines.
-Early treatment is key to prevent Asthma attacks and symptoms.
+Treatments: The treatment range from inhalers to oral medication or asthma nebulizers to breathing machines.
+Early treatment is key to preventing Asthma attacks and symptoms.

 Bronchitis is a viral infection which occurs when the mucous membrane in the bronchial passage becomes inflamed.
 Bronchi are the air passages that connect the windpipe (trachea) with air sacs (alveoli) in the lungs.
 It can last from six weeks to two years; it is most commonly seen in heavy smokers.
 There are two kinds of Bronchitis, Acute Bronchitis, and Chronic Bronchitis.
 Acute bronchitis does not last long and gets better after two or three weeks.
 Chronic Bronchitis lasts longer from three months up to a year.

 Causes: Bronchitis is caused by basic viruses typically that cause cold and flu.
 It can also be caused by bacterial infection or exposure to tobacco, smoke, dust, and fumes which irritate the lungs.